 In purchasing non-conforming mortgage loans and issuing securities backed by such loans, the Company competes with established mortgage conduit programs, investment banking firms, savings and loan associations, banks, thrift and loan associations, finance companies, mortgage bankers, insurance companies, other lenders and other entities purchasing mortgage assets.
 Continued consolidation in the mortgage banking industry may also reduce the number of current sellers to the Conduit Operations, thus reducing the Company's potential customer base, resulting in the Company purchasing a larger percentage of mortgage loans from a smaller number of sellers.
 Such changes could negatively impact the Conduit Operations.
 Mortgage-backed securities issued through the Conduit Operations face competition from other investment opportunities available to prospective investors.
 See "--Reduction in Demand for Residential Mortgage Loans and the Company's Non-Conforming Loan Products May Adversely Affect the Company's Operations."
 The Company's operations may be affected by the activities of ICII and its affiliates.
-As an end-investor in non-conforming mortgage loans, SPTL may compete with the Company; this activity is restricted by an agreement not to compete executed by and among the Company, SPTL and ICII in connection with the Contribution

-Transaction (the "Non-Compete Agreement").
-Also, Southern Pacific Funding Corporation ("SPFC") is an affiliate of ICII whose business is primarily to act as a wholesale originator and a bulk purchaser of non- conforming mortgage loans.
-These activities are not restricted by the Non- Compete Agreement.
-In addition, after the expiration of the Non-Compete Agreement in November 1997, ICII or any 25% entity may compete with the Company's Long-Term Investment Operations, the Conduit Operations and the Warehouse Lending Operations.
-A "25% entity" means any entity of which ICII owns 25% or more of the voting securities.
+As an end-investor in non-conforming mortgage loans, SPB may compete with the Company.
+Also, Southern Pacific Funding Corporation ("SPFC") is an affiliate of ICII whose business is primarily to act as a wholesale originator and a bulk purchaser of non-conforming mortgage loans.
+ICII or any of its affiliates may compete with the Company's Long-Term Investment Operations, the Conduit Operations and the Warehouse Lending Operations.
 While the Company believes such activities will not have a material adverse effect on the Company's operations, there can be no assurance of this.
 See "--Relationship with ICII and its Affiliates; Conflicts of Interest."